-There’s just something about putting The F Man and me together.
+There’s just something about putting Freman and me together.
 It somehow creates this awkward comedy sideshow that can get really entertaining.
 It’s like when you place a sachet of powder into water and, BOOM, you get legendary sea monkeys.
-That’s how it is with us… except the sea monkeys, in this case, are everyone in stitches while we’re the powder and water.
+That’s how it is with us.
+Except the sea monkeys, in this case, are everyone in stitches, while our vows and us were the powder and water.

 Our big day saw us at our comedic best and we weren’t even trying.
 I think that’s just how we are and it’s called “cannot maintain”.

-The F Man was pointing out that everyone else’s wedding photos were of them sobbing, tears dripping down faces, oh-so-touching and beautiful and ours was another kind of beautiful.
+Freman was pointing out that everyone else’s wedding photos were of them sobbing, tears dripping down their faces, oh-so-touching and beautiful and ours was another kind of beautiful.
 You know, face crumpled and nose scrunched up from guffawing, level of beautiful.

-If anyone can cry listening to the contents of our vows, it would be because they were dying of laughter.
+If anyone could cry listening to the contents of our wedding vows, it would be because they were dying of laughter.
 I mean, come on, the epic proposal involved chicken nuggets, who would expect a sappy standard exchange of vows?

-Anyway, here are the vows we wrote and the faces we made.
-If it’s not as funny as I cracked it up to be… let’s just say it’s all in the delivery.
+Here are the wedding vows we wrote and the faces we made.
+If it’s not as funny as I cracked it up to be, let’s just say it’s all in the delivery.

 Regardless of any future obstacles that we may face, I will be patient and love you faithfully at all times.

 From this day forward, I give you my hand, heart, my love, my wallet, and more importantly, your endless supply of Chicken McNuggets till the end of time.

 My Wedding Vows